neurobioinfo/scrnabox/README_HTO.md

 ```

 ### Step 2: Seurat object
-This step creates the seurat's objects, an standard object for data generated using the 10x Genomics platform, and save the results under `${SCRNABOX_PWD}/step2`
+This step involves creating Seurat objects, which are a standard format for data generated using the 10x Genomics platform.
+The resulting objects are saved under
+`${SCRNABOX_PWD}/step2

 ```
 sh $SCRNABOX_HOME/launch_pipeline.scrnabox.sh \
 -d ${SCRNABOX_PWD} \